Fish Mucus or Slime Composition, Functions, and Potential Uses

 Hagfish mucus contains many small protein threads that are both strong and elastic.
 Researchers suspect that these threads could be used to make a fabric with desirable properties.
 We may one day be able to buy clothing made from the protein found in hagfish slime.

-Researchers have discovered that if they attach a chemical found in fish mucus to one found in crustacean shells, the resulting substance blocks both ultraviolet A and ultraviolet B rays from the sun.
+A research team consisting of Swedish and Spanish scientists has made another interesting discovery about fish mucus.
+The team has found that when they attach chemicals from the mucus to one found in crustacean shells, the resulting substance blocks both ultraviolet A and ultraviolet B rays from the sun.
 These are the rays that cause sunburn and skin cancer.
 The combined chemicals could be useful as a natural, environmentally friendly sunscreen for humans.

 The researchers added the MAAs to a lattice made of chitosan.
 Chitosan is a chemical obtained from crustacean shells.
 It's an interesting substance in its own right because it seems to have the ability to heal wounds.
-Chitosan exists as long moleciules known as polymers.
-MAAs on their own diffuse through the carrier part of a sunscreen instead of staying where they're applied.
-Attaching them to a chitosan lattice prevents this problem.
+Chitosan exists as long molecules known as polymers and can be easily applied to the skin when formulated correctly.
+It acts as a carrier for the MAAs.

 The Importance of Maintaining Biodiversity

 Biodiversity is the variety or differences in the characteristics of living things.
-The ways in which different fish use mucus and the different compositions of fish mucus are examples of biodiversity.
+The ways in which different fish use mucus and the different compositions of the mucus are examples of biodiversity.

 © 2015 Linda Crampton